wanhive/hub/docs/INSTALL.md

 ## Enabling SSL (client)

 1. Set the *SSL/enable* option to TRUE in the configuration file.
-2. Install the root certificate by updating the *SSL/trust* option in the configuration file.
+2. Update the *SSL/trust* option in the configuration file to install the root certificate.

 ```
 [SSL]